Establishing lifelong learning: rooted in knowledge, enriched by experience

 Tell me about PE

-In Reception, Year 1 and Year 2, children come to school wearing their PE kit for PE days.
-Other year groups must bring a PE kit to wear, e.g. shorts or leggings and our school T shirts.
+All children may come to school wearing their PE kit for PE days.
 Trainers or plimsolls are worn for outdoor games.
 We will respect special requests made for religious reasons.
 Please contact us if this applies to your child.

 Is there any shade in the playground?

 There is some shade in the playground.
 We recommend that during the hot weather your child brings a sun hat to wear in the playground and comes to school with sun cream applied.